Quadriceps Muscle Tears & Strains

 To help your doctor give you a diagnosis, he/she will begin with your medical history, current condition and symptoms.
-He/she will ask how much pain you are having, if you heard a popping noise when you first experienced your injury.
-The how long you have the type of symptoms and the limitations you are experiencing.
-Details about what brought about your problem, when it started, and whether or not you have ever had treatments for this or a similar condition in the past, will be very helpful in assessing your injury.
+He/she will ask how much pain you are having, if you heard a popping noise when you first experienced your injury, how long you have had the type of symptoms and limitations that you are experiencing.
+Further details will be requested - such as about what brought about your problem, when it started, and whether or not you have ever had treatments for this or a similar condition in the past.
+All this information will be very helpful in assessing your injury.

 A physical examination done by your doctor will look and feel the muscles, bones and other soft tissue in and around your knee and thigh (quadriceps muscles), as well as your entire leg/knee, pelvis and lower back, to evaluate sameness (symmetry), recognize differences and identify pain and tenderness.
-This will help to discover any abnormalities, such as mild or severe inflammation, fluid, bruising, bone or tissue deformity, and leg length discrepancies.
+This will help in the discovery of any abnormalities such as mild or severe inflammation, fluid, bruising, bone or tissue deformity, and leg length discrepancies.
 He/she may ask you to complete a series of flexing and extending leg movements to see what motions cause pain, weakness, tightness, or instability.
-Test for the grade of your thigh muscle strain and any muscle imbalances.
-Generally with a strain you will experience resisted extension and pain, where as with a tear you will not be able to complete a straight leg raise.
-He/she will also evaluate your feet and gait (the way you walk) to determine if you overpronate, or have other alignment issues.
+Your doctor will also likely test for the grade of muscle strain and try to identify any muscle imbalances.
+Generally with a strain you will experience resisted extension and pain, whereas with a tear you will not be able to complete a straight leg raise.
+The physician will also evaluate your feet and gait (the way you walk) to determine if you overpronate, or have other alignment issues.

 Most Common Quadriceps Injury Diagnostic Tests: